PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 10:59:13
+Last updated: 2024-04-06 10:59:46
-Random Quote: Grief never gets any smaller, so you have to make yourself bigger around it.
-The best way to do that is to open up.
-Let people in. - Rendell Locke
+Random Quote: You will never walk again... but you will fly.  -  Bloodraven